Vladimir-csp/uwsm/README.md

 Idempotently (well, best-effort-idempotently) handles environment.
 </summary>

-- On startup environment is prepared by:
+- On startup a specialized unit prepares environment by:
   - sourcing shell profile
   - sourcing `uwsm-env`, `uwsm-env-${desktop}` files from each dir of reversed `${XDG_CONFIG_HOME}:${XDG_CONFIG_DIRS}` (in increasing priority), where